theing/SunRiZe/README.txt

-SunRiZe is a simplified Model Driven Development software, generating C code for micro platforms, like Arduino.
+SunRiZe is a simplified Model Driven Development software, used to generate C code for micro platforms, like Arduino.

 SunRiZe is written in pure C++-1x with wxWidget and embedded python scripting.